Chas3Pap3rs/ArtistWebsite/README.md

 Functionality: You can use the nav buttons on the left-hand-side to navigate different pages.
 Home page is meant to have most recent info/releases. the Music page has an accordian with Latest Release, Singles, and Features sections; two of these sections have a carousel containg cover art with links to take any user to the currently available music on theirmajor streaming platform of choice (Spotify, Apple Music, and YouTube).
 Store coming soon!

-Technology Used: HTML, CSS, Bootstrap, & Google Fonts
+Technology Used: HTML, CSS, Bootstrap, Google Fonts, Formspree.

 User Stories:
     1. User hears my music and wants to learn more about me, so they find my website (Navigate from home page to about me/story page)